jdlib/JDBX/UserGuide.md

      Update u = stmt.createUpdate(sql);
      Update u = pstmt.init(sql).params("1", "2").createUpdate();

-In the following the variable `u` represents an `Update` object obtained via `StaticStmt.createUpdate(String)` or `PrepStmt.createUpdate()`.
-But because of its builder API you will rarely need to store an `Update` object in a local variable but rather chain method calls to retrieve the result.
+Because of its builder API you will rarely need to store an `Update` object in a local variable but rather chain method calls to retrieve the result.

-### <a name="updates-autogen">Read returned columns values
+### <a name="updates-readcols">Read returned columns values

-If you are interested to read returned column values, e.g. auto-generated primary key valuesyou need to
+If you are interested to read returned column values, e.g. auto-generated primary key values, you need to

    1. specify the columns which should be returned
-   2. invoke an appropriate method on the `Update` object to read the returned column values and store them in the final `UpdateResult`
+   2. invoke an appropriate method on the `Update` object to read the returned column values and store them in the `UpdateResult`

 For `StaticStmt` steps 1) and 2) are done by configuring the `Update` object:

     StaticStmt stmt = ...
-    UpdateResult<Integer> result = stmt.createUpdate("INSERT INTO Users VALUES (DEFAULT, 'John', 'Doe'") .returnAutoKeyCols()        // step 1: tell the Update to return auto-generated key value .runGetCol(Integer.class);  // step 2: run the update, extract the new inserted primary key value as Integer int inserted  = result.count();
+    UpdateResult<Integer> result = stmt.createUpdate("INSERT INTO Users VALUES (DEFAULT, 'John', 'Doe'") .returnAutoKeyCols()        // step 1: tell the Update to return the auto-generated key value .runGetCol(Integer.class);  // step 2: run the update, extract the new inserted primary key value as Integer int inserted  = result.count();
     Integer newId = result.value();

-The convenience method `UpdateResult.requiredValue` tests if the column value stored in the result is not null and returns the value.
+The convenience method `UpdateResult.requireValue` tests if the column value stored in the result is not null and returns the value.
 This allows to write:

     Integer newId = stmt.createUpdate("INSERT INTO ...")